strapi/documentation/docs/developer-docs/latest/plugins/email.md

 ### Using the `send` function in the back end

 To trigger an email in response to a user action add the following function to a [controller](/developer-docs/latest/development/backend-customization/controllers.md) or [service](/developer-docs/latest/development/backend-customization/services.md).
-The function can be used by extending a core controller/service or developing a custom controller/service.

 ```js